 Disintegration was eventually completed at Hookend Recording Studios in Checkendon, Oxfordshire.
 The album was Co-produced by Robert Smith and David M. Allen with Richard Sullivan and Roy Spong engineering.
 Over the years some have suggested that Disintegration is really a Robert Smith’s solo project.
 Smith has always rebutted the claim stating that all the members of the band contributed significantly to the sound and feel of the album, including Tolhurst who was credited with the flute sample on Homesick.

 Upon the playback of the finished album, the band knew they had a remarkable record.
 Fiction their record company did not agree.
 Fiction kept delaying the release date and sent a letter to Smith stating that the record as recorded was commercial suicide for the band.
 They accused Smith of being willfully obscure.
 The record executives pushed for a more radio-friendly sound, but the band stayed committed to the songs and the album in its original form.
 The album was finally released “as is” on May 2, 1989, and in a short period of time, the band was vindicated.
 Disintegration would go platinum in the US, #3 in the UK, spawning four hit songs, and win Best British video of 1990 for Lullaby at the Brit Awards.
 The Prayer tour to support the album would play in NYC Giants stadium and LA Dodger stadium to packed crowds.
-The gamble taken on Disintegration would give The Cure their masterpiece.
-Today “Disintegration” is a perennial on numerous best of best lists.
+The gamble taken on the album would give The Cure their masterpiece.
+Today Disintegration is a perennial on numerous best of best lists.
 In addition Disintegration’s success set up the band to endure the end of the century implosion of the record industry.

-What made Disintegration the masterwork many today consider it to be?
+What made the record the masterwork many today consider it to be?
 It was a magical alloy.
 The amalgam of Smith’s vocal performance with its steely calm and incendiary flashes of dread combined with Boris Williams inspired drumming, Porl Thompson’s swirling droning guitar work, Simon Gallup’s commanding bass, and the flare of Roger O’Donnell’s apt synths and piano.
 All of these multiple layers created an astonishing album.
 The Cure’s two prior albums before “Disintegration” had a scattered feeling.
 In contrast, Disintegration is pure concentrated emotional grandeur.
 Among the many reasons it became so popular was its ability to accompany whatever emotion you were feeling.
 The album was in turns beautiful, horrible, sardonic, sublime, seething, morose, wistful and ghostly.
 Each of the songs reaches down into the listener with a directness that could never be forgotten.
 It was an album that demanded your full attention.
 None of the songs could be accused of being short, but as a listener you found yourself wishing they would never end.

 Initial listeners reading the liner notes found this notice, “This music has been mixed to be played loud so turn it up.”
-For me and numerous others, Mr. Smith’s wish was our command.
+For me and numerous others, Mr Smith’s wish was our command.
 Few 80’s albums could boast as grand a start as Plainsong with its breathtaking shimmering intro.
 The discordant wind chimes and heavy plodding, deep droning guitar effervescently exploded out of the speakers.
 In a few notes, all doubts about this album were laid to rest.
 Plainsong is a swirling cathedral of a song.
 Smith’s spellbinding delivery was a perfect mixture of yearning and effect.
 Pictures of You segues perfectly from Plainsong.
 It is slightly lighter in feeling but just as plaintive.
 The crystalline feeling of the song provides a pure rush of crisp iceberg coolness.
 Smith eloquently paints the picture of the shard of ice being forever placed in the heart of a broken lover. “…remembering you have fallen into my arms crying for the death of your heart… If only I’d thought of the right words I could have held on to your heart if only I’d thought of the right words I wouldn’t be breaking apart all my picture of you.”